nodejs/node/doc/api/constants.md

 ## Error Constants

-The following error constants are adapted directly from the Posix `errno` standards.
+The following error constants are adapted directly from the POSIX `errno` standards.
 See http://man7.org/linux/man-pages/man3/errno.3.html for more details about specific error constants.